dipendraworldweb/custom-qr-code-generator/README.txt

 == Description ==

-The "Custom QRCode Generator" plugin for WordPress is a powerful tool that allows users to easily create customizable QR codes for various purposes, including sharing links, promoting products, and providing essential information about events or social media profiles.
+The "Custom QR Code Generator" plugin for WordPress is a powerful tool that allows users to easily create customizable QR codes for various purposes, including sharing links, promoting products, and providing essential information about events or social media profiles.

+This plugin uses the Chillerlan PHP QR Code library.

 **Main Features**
 - Simple to use and easy to install.